petartotev/PT_Demo_ML.NETests/README.md

 ## General Information

-This repository contains a solution with a number of .NET Core projects that experiment with the ML.NET Library.
+This repository contains a solution with a number of .NET Core projects that experiment with the ML.NET library.

 _This is an educational project.
 That's why there are a lot of comments with explanations on what different sections of code do.
-They help me understand the steps of machine learning 'gather info' > 'build model' > 'train model' > 'test model' > 'evaluate model' > 'use model' better._
+They help me understand easier the steps of machine learning:
+'gather info' > 'build model' > 'train model' > 'test model' > 'evaluate model' > 'use model'._

 ![Horse Object Detected](Resources/Screenshots/PT_Demo_ML.NETests_cover.jpg)